GurusaiBiradar/Multimodal-Content-Adaptation/README.md

 # Multimodal-Content-Adaptation
-#### Description: A React.js application that implements Multimodal Content Rendering by adding functionalities to display the same educational content in three formats: Text, Video, and Audio.
+#### Description: A React.js application that implements Multimodal Content Rendering by adding functionalities to display the content in three formats: Text, Video, and Audio.
 The allows the user to select their preferred content format using a menu.

 Tech: HTML, CSS, ReactJs, NodeJs.